xkbcommon/libxkbcommon/doc/faq.md

 non-trivial and it does not scale well, thus preventing support in the standard keyboard database, [xkeyboard-config].

-##### Custom and consistent shortcuts behavior using libxkbcommon
+##### Custom and consistent shortcuts behavior using xkbcommon

-Since libxkbcommon 1.14, tweaking the keyboard shortcuts can be achieved by using `xkb_machine_builder::xkb_machine_builder_update_shortcut_override()`.
+Since xkbcommon 1.14, tweaking the keyboard shortcuts can be achieved by using `xkb_machine_builder::xkb_machine_builder_update_shortcut_override()`.

 Set the layout to use for shortcuts for each relevant layout.
 There are 2 typical